AlexB52/grizzly-group/README.md

 The Grizzly library is an attempt to end the predominance of the Array in Ruby by providing a Collection class that returns expected results from subgrouping methods like `Array#select, Array#partition, Array#reject`, to name a few.
 The work came after reading [Steve Klabnik's warning](https://steveklabnik.com/writing/beware-subclassing-ruby-core-classes) & [gist](https://gist.github.com/steveklabnik/6071687) about subclassing Ruby core classes.

-We're testing the library against the [Ruby/Spec](https://github.com/ruby/spec) to avoid as many side effects as possible.
+We're testing the library against the [Ruby/Spec](https://github.com/ruby/spec) and covers most of the Array methods.

 The library provides four classes/modules: